Robert Gourdie, PhD

-We have a number patents granted and patents pending on drugs developed by the laboratory, which include student inventors.
-One of our drugs has been licensed to a biotech company and completed Phase II clinical testing involving more than 250 patients, halving the healing time of venous leg ulcers and diabetic foot ulcers.
+The Gourdie Laboratory has a number patents granted and patents pending on drugs developed by the laboratory, which include student inventors.
+One of the drugs developed in the Gourdie Laboratory has been licensed to a biotech company and completed Phase II clinical testing involving more than 250 patients, halving the healing time of venous leg ulcers and diabetic foot ulcers.
 The FDA recently approved pivotal Phase III clinical trials.

-The laboratory is currently funded by grants from the National Institutes of Health, Virginia Biosciences Health Research Corporation, and the Center for Innovative Technology.
+The Gourdie Laboratory is currently funded by grants from the National Institutes of Health, Virginia Biosciences Health Research Corporation, and the Center for Innovative Technology.

-The laboratory provides a supportive professional environment for training in medical research and is looking to recruit new students this year.
-We have a strong track record of student peer-reviewed publications, as well as students obtaining their own predoctoral and postdoctoral fellowship grants.
+The Gourdie Laboratory provides a supportive professional environment for training in medical research and is looking to recruit new students this year.
+The scientists have a strong track record of student peer-reviewed publications, as well as students obtaining their own predoctoral and postdoctoral fellowship grants.

-For a full listing of Dr. Gourdie's publications, visit PubMed.
+For a more complete listing of Robert Gourdie's publications, visit PubMed.

 Education and Training